Ouxsoft/LivingMarkup/README.md

 dynamic markup.

 ## Usage
-This example introduces an abstraction layer to make future not backwards compatible Bootstrap upgrades easy.
+Let's say we want to add an abstraction layer to make not backwards compatible Bootstrap future upgrades easy.

 Create an LHTML Module:
 ```php